SystemsApproach/ops/intro.rst

 “traditional” concepts that are artifacts from earlier systems (many of which are now being subsumed by the cloud, but retain some of their original operational language).
-This is especially true at the intersection of the cloud and Telcos, who—like the Sami of Scandinavia that have over 180 words for snow—have an exceedingly rich vocabulary for *operating* a network.
+This is especially true at the intersection of the cloud and Telcos, who—like the Sámi of Scandinavia having over 180 words for snow—have an exceedingly rich vocabulary for *operating* a network.

 A major source of confusion is that we are in the midst of a